chauvinSimon/tri_stats/README.md

   - Athletes may also gain a couple of seconds to **catch their breath** while removing it at T1?
 - **Unique conditions**.
   - The 300m swim is featured in events like the [mixed team relay](https://www.youtube.com/watch?v=d2Z0cyUmvr8) and [supertri](https://supertri.com/), with **smaller fields** compared to the **55-athlete mass starts** typical of sprint or olympic formats.
-  - Could it be more advantageous to **"quietly draft"** at the back **without a wetsuit**, prioritizing a fast T1, rather than **fighting for a front position and risking delays from wetsuit removal failures**?
+  - Could it be more advantageous to **try to draft without a wetsuit** at the back of the small group, prioritizing a fast T1, rather than **fighting for a front position** and **risking delays from wetsuit removal failures**?
     - This is particularly relevant for the **first relay** athlete, as subsequent (2nd, 3rd, and 4th) often **swim in smaller groups or even alone**, reducing the drafting and position-fighting dynamics.
   - Further research is needed to determine if **skipping the wetsuit in these particular contexts** could provide a **strategic advantage**.
 - An **interesting real-world experiment**: At the [2024 Toulouse ( :fr: ) supertri](https://supertri.com/results/2024-toulouse-results-men/) some athletes **opted out of wetsuits** for the first 300m swim: